suzannejmatthews/PDC-Unplugged/content/activities/matrixAddition.md

 team leader takes the paper, and gives it to the master at the front of the class, who fills in the associated cells in matrix C.

-To illustrate a multicore master node, simply have the student playing the master node select a set of "mini-masters" to stand in front with them, and do an initial split of the matrix (i.e. one row to a "master").
+To illustrate a multi-core master node, simply have the student playing the master node select a set of "mini-masters" to stand in front with them, and do an initial split of the matrix (i.e. one row to a "master").
 Then each master will send a subset of their assigned cells to student team leaders at desks; the activity then